FluegelsApps/iot-utilities/docs/aruba/aruba_iot_concepts_and_configuration.md

 ### **BLE Telemetry**

-The BLE telemetry service sends periodic reports about all the BLE devices that are discovered by an AP.
-The AP will continually listen for advertisements and scan responses.
-The AP will parse/decode these packets to the best of its abilities and update the telemetry in its internal table.
-Periodically, the contents of this table will be reported as BLE telemetry data.
+The BLE telemetry service sends periodic reports about all BLE devices that are discovered by an AP.
+The AP will continuously listen for advertisements and scan responses.
+The AP will parse/decode these packets for supported BLE protocols and update the telemetry data in its internal table.
+The contents of this table will be reported as BLE telemetry data at the configured report interval by every AP.

-Once an iot-transport-profile is properly configured on the AP/Controller, northbound telemetry messages will start to be sent.
-This will continue indefinitely until the profile is removed.
+>**_BLE table limits:_**
+>- max: 512 devices per AP
+>- Oldest entries are deleted first (FIFO)

 These telemetry reports contain a summary of all the BLE devices that are seen by a particular AP.
+For each individual BLE device the supported protocol information will reported.
+For unsupported BLE protocols at least the BLE MAC address and the RSSI value are reported.

-For each individual BLE device, we only populate the information that we have for the device.
-An example of these reports can be seen in the referenced JSON example file
+An example of these reports and the JSON schema can be found in the [Aruba IoT Telemetry JSON Schema documentation](#aruba-iot-telemetry-json-schema).

 ## **BLE data forwarding**